sarroutbi/clevis-pkcs11-pin/ARCHITECTURE.md

 module-path=/usr/local/lib64/libmypkcs11.so"}'
 ```

-For security reasons, no PIN related information will be shown.

 ### Configuration to provide a different mechanism to PKCS#11 tool

 In the first phase of development, Clevis will be used in top of OpenSC to provide PKCS#11 functionality.